officekube/wsp-desktop-ui/README.md

-# AI Workspace Desktop UI
+# WSP Desktop UI

-AI Workspace User Interface is a desktop application that allows users to access and use features of the AI Workspace to power their workflows with AI.
+WSP Desktop User Interface is a desktop application that allows users to access and use features of the AI Workspace to power their workflows with AI.

 ## Getting Started